There are dozens of Facebook metrics to track — but only a few actually matter. Here's how to track and use them to make smarter decisions.

 But the good thing is, you don’t need to track all the social media metrics simultaneously.
 Just the ones that fit your current goals.

-Here's what Nia Patel told me when I asked her about the most important metrics for her when reporting to executives:
+Here's what Nia Patel, Strategic Operations Lead at Prolific Voices, told me when I asked her about the most important metrics for her when reporting to executives:

 It really depends on executives’ goals and what they want to get out of posting.
 But for the most part, it's either brand awareness (reach/views) or new leads (conversions, link clicks, sign-ups, etc).